-“That was very nice of you,” says a visually astute man sitting across from me, who took the Flixtrain from Munich to Hamburg.
+“That was very nice of you,” says a visually astute man sitting across from me.
+He has come to Hamburg by Flixtrain from Munich.
 That’s a private train company.
-24 euros, it doesn’t get any cheaper than that.
+24 euros to go across the whole country, it doesn’t get any cheaper than that.
 Except for hitchhiking, but that’s tough if you have as much luggage as he does or I do.
 He only goes as far as Rendsburg, where he will pick up a camper van.
 On the way back home, he’ll drive the camper van, he says, instead of taking the train.
 Which makes sense, I suppose.
 And then he wants to go to Dalmatia, Dubrovnik and everywhere else on our beautiful continent.
 He has time, because he is in early retirement.
 Until recently he was a civil engineer, project manager for airports, later head of the construction department at Siemens.
 In Cuxhaven, he built a giant factory where masts for wind turbines are assembled.
 Not the big ones I photographed above, but the mega-super-sized ones that are placed in the sea.
 There’s less protest from residents there, he says.
 Probably because there are fewer residents, I think to myself.
 But what do I know.

 In Rendsburg, there is a mosque next to the railroad tracks.
 Probably waiting for the Orient Express, ha ha.

 The spry pensioner gets off and is replaced by a spry cyclist.
-She also goes to Flensburg and wants to cycle from there down the Baltic Sea coast.
+She is going all the way to Flensburg and wants to cycle from there down the Baltic Sea coast.
 Hopefully with reliable westerly winds, but without hurricanes.
 On the regional train, people are much more talkative.
 They talk about their lives, their travels, their plans.
 But she seems to be in a hurry.
 Because as the delays due to malfunctioning signaling systems and blocked tracks add up, she becomes increasingly restless: “Already a 46-minute delay!”